 Finally, you will need to consider whether you and your spouse may get back together in the future.
 Reconciliation is much easier in separation than a divorce – you can choose to get back together whenever you choose.
 When you file for divorce, you will have to get married to your spouse again.

 Whether you are filing for divorce or legal separation, having a family attorney on your side is crucial.
 You want to ensure that you protect your financial and personal interests during your divorce or separation proceedings, and an attorney can advocate on your behalf.
-A family law attorney can provide guidance on whether a divorce or legal separation is right for you.
+An Indianapolis family law attorney can provide guidance on whether a divorce or legal separation is right for you.
 Contact an Indianapolis family law attorney today for more information.